absrdm/Pokeswitch/README.md

 ## Shiftable Fields
 A selected move's maximum PP can be modified via the L/R buttons.

+In addition to text input, the following fields can be modified via the L/R buttons (and in bulk via the ZL/ZR buttons):
+- Level
+- IVs
+- EVs
+- Dynamax Level
+- Height
+- Weight
+- Scale

 ## TR/TM/Plus Move Handling
 Some games store flags related to a Pokémon's moves.
 Of the supported games, these are Sword/Shield (for TRs), Scarlet/Violet (for TMs), and Z-A (for Plus Moves).
 When modifying species/form, Pokéswitch will attempt to configure these flags to legal values.